 What is the “statute of limitations”?

 The statute of limitations defines the time to file suit.
 The time begins when a given cause of action “accrues.”
-Depending on the type of legal action at issue, a cause of action accrues when it occurs or at the time one knew or should have known there was a legal cause of action.
+Depending on the type of legal action at issue, a cause of action begins when it occurs or at the time one knew or should have known there was a legal cause of action.

 What is the “statute of repose”?